jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/2-check-fruit-from-device/single-board-computer-classify-image.md

     ![A banana in custom vision predicted ripe at 56.8% and unripe at 43.1%](../../../images/custom-vision-banana-prediction.png)

-> 💁 You can find this code in the [code-classify/pi](code-classify/pi) or [code-classify/virtual-iot-device](code-classify/virtual-iot-device) folder.
+> 💁 You can find this code in the [code-classify/virtual-iot-device](code-classify/virtual-iot-device) folder.

 😀 Your fruit quality classifier program was a success!